kjproj84/kjproj84.github.io/_pages/aboutcopy.md

 News
 ---
+- August 2024.
+I will be serving on a Program Committee of [WSDM 2025](https://www.wsdm-conference.org/2025/).
 - April 2024.
 One work is accepted to [ICDCS 2024](https://icdcs2024.icdcs.org). 🆕
 - June 2023.
 I will be serving on a Program Committee of [WSDM 2024](https://www.wsdm-conference.org/2024/).
 - May 2023.
 I served as an external reviewer for RO-MAN 2023.